Reviewed by the Penny Time editorial team

 Free Alternatives to Greenlight for Kids

 Greenlight is the most well-known kids money app, and for good reason.
 It has a solid debit card, parental controls, and investing features.
-But it costs $4.99 to $14.99 per month depending on the plan.
-For a lot of families, that is $60 to $180 per year on top of the allowance itself.
+But it costs $5.99 to $19.98 per month depending on the plan.
+For a lot of families, that is $72 to $240 per year on top of the allowance itself.

 The question worth asking: does your family actually need all of that?
-If your kids are under 12, or you mainly want to teach saving and budgeting basics, a free app might do everything you need.
+If your kids are under 12, or you mainly want to teach saving and budgeting basics, a free option might do everything you need.
 Here is a practical comparison of what is out there.

 What Greenlight costs (and what you get)